-Positive financial results of the Group would not have been possible to achieve without pursuing the policy of constantly expanding the product range, which is one of the most important elements of strengthening the market position and distinguishes the Group's offer from the competitors' offers.
-This process, requiring a broad knowledge of the product, customs and expectations of customers, as well as of developments in sales trends, is carried out by the team of the Parent Company's Product Managers, supported by activities undertaken by subsidiaries.
+For several years, the Company has been pursuing the policy of constantly expanding the product range, which is one of the most important elements of strengthening the market position and distinguishes the Company's offer from the competitors' offers.
+This process, requiring a broad knowledge of the product, customs and expectations of customers, as well as of developments in sales trends, is carried out by the team of Product Managers, owing to which the offer is tailored to the changing needs of the customers.
 This will have a positive impact on the financial performance.